intelops/website/content/english/blog/how-to-instrument-Nextjs-frontend-application-using-openTelemetry-and-SigNoz/index.md

 {{< image src="images/blog/instrument-nextjs-openTelemetry/instrumenting.png" alt="alter-text" height="" width="200px" class="img-fluid" caption="" webp="false" position="float-left" >}}

-Though Next.js has its own monitoring feature, it does not have end-to-end monitoring and no tracing of database calls this is when OpenTelemetry comes into the picture.
-Okay so we have the telemetry data but how and where do you analyze it? which is why you need Signoz.
+Though Next.js has its own monitoring feature, it does not have end-to-end monitoring and no tracing of calls; this is when OpenTelemetry comes into the picture.
+Okay so we have the telemetry data but how and where do you analyze it?
+Will show you how you can leverage Signoz, which is an automated platform to use opentelemetry.
 ________________

 # OpenTelemetry and Signoz and how to install them?